Notion

 🔑 Authentication

-All you need to connect to your Notion brain computer is a Neurosity account and a Device ID.
+All you need to connect to your device is a Neurosity account and a Device ID.
 So, let's start by creating a new component for the login form that will collect this information.

 // src/components/LoginForm.js